boringresearch/cluster-guide-template/README.md

 # Cluster Guide

-A user guide for the UCSB server clusters.
+A user guide for the UCSB server clusters:

 <https://emlab-ucsb.github.io/cluster-guide/>